ronan-s1/buyer_seller_system/README.md

 # Buyer-Seller System

 This system simulates an electronic food marketplace with buyers and sellers.
-It allows multiple buyers to connect to a seller and perform various actions which are:
+It allows multiple buyers to connect to sellers and perform various actions which are:
-- buying items,
+- buying items
-- listing available items
+- listing items and their stock
-- joining the marketplace
+- joining a seller's stall
-- leaving the marketplace
+- leaving a seller's stall
 - quiting (can't join the market again, socket gets disconnected!)
 - Displaying a help menu

-The system uses multicast to notify connected nodes (buyers) about successful purchases.

 ## Prerequisites